We are pleased to announce our Sixth Annual Law Day Essay Contest.

 Our Law Day Essay Contest is designed to encourage young people to think about the role of law in society and how law affects their everyday lives, even at a young age.
-Local attorney Warren Caswell has sponsored this contest each year since opening his practice in Madison County.
+Local Juvenile Court Judge Warren Caswell has sponsored this contest each year since opening his practice in Madison County and has continued the tradition throughout his service on the bench.
 Law Day, May 1st of each year, was first proclaimed by President Eisenhower in 1958.
 Law Day is a day of national dedication to the principle of government under law so that we all can strengthen our American heritage of liberty, justice and equality under the law.

-First Prize is a $500.00 cash scholarship while the runner-up will receive a $200 Cash Scholarship.
-Essays must be postmarked by April 14, 2012 to be eligible for consideration.
-The winners will be announced on May 1st 2012.
-The winning essays will be published in our on-line newsletter, published on our website and the manuscript will be submitted to the student’s local newspaper, in addition to the cash prize.
+First Prize is a $350.00 cash scholarship.
+Essays must be postmarked by April 15, 2025 to be eligible for consideration.
+The winners will be announced on May 1, 2025.
+The winning essay will be published on our website and the manuscript will be submitted to the student's local newspaper, in addition to the cash prize.

 All entries must be accompanied by a completed and signed entry form available here.